 - In the cross section/elevation view, navigate to 3D> Material Painter> Material Painter and select a material of your choosing.

 - Apply a different material to the trim, panels, and door as shown in the example below.

 - Close the cross section/elevation view and select 3D> Create Perspective View> Perspective Full Overview .

 - Within the perspective full overview, select Tools> Symbol> Convert to Symbol .

 - In the Convert to Symbol dialog, choose Door from the Symbol Category drop-down.

 - Check Add To Library and Show Advanced Options, then click OK.

-- In Symbol Specification dialog that appears next, select the 3D panel and specify the Symbol Name that you want displayed in the Library Browser then OK to finish adding the door to your library.
+- In the Symbol Specification dialog that appears next, select the 3D panel and specify the Symbol Name that you want displayed in the Library Browser, then click OK to finish adding the door to your library.

-You can use any combination of shapes to create a variety of object and then convert them to the appropriate symbol category depending on your intended use of the object.
+You can use any combination of shapes to create a variety of objects and then convert them to the appropriate symbol category depending on your intended use of each object.